-A = 90-100% (4.0 Quality Points) B = 80-89% (3.0 Quality Points)
+A = 90-100% (4.0 Quality Points)

+В = 80-89% (3.0 Quality Points)

 C = 70-79% (0.0-Failing)

-F= Below 70% (0.0 - Failing)
+F = Below 70% (0.0 - Failing)

-l= Incomplete See Grade of Incomplete below
+I= Incomplete See Grade of Incomplete below

 W= Withdrew See Grade of Withdrew below

 WF= Withdrew Failing See Grade of Withdrew Failing below

 T= Terminated See Terminated below

-MTSA expects that all graduate level coursework should result in a minimum earned grade of "B".
-A Final grade of less than 80% for any DNAP-C course will result in dismissal from the program and a referral made to the MTSA Progression Committee by the Program Director for a full review and decision.
+MTSA expects all graduate-level coursework result in a minimum earned grade of "B".
+A Final grade of less than 80% in any DNAP-C course results in dismissal from the program and a referral made to the MTSA Progression Committee by the Program Director for a full review and decision.